 “Training was my effort to not want to kill myself.
 To get out of depression.
 The mind and the body is one of the same.
 The energetic and physical extensions of the same being.
 Just as meditation can affect your physical well-being, fitness can affect your mental and spiritual well-being.”

 It is a given fact that all of us experience different circumstances in life that puts us through many hardships that we have to endure, causing our mental health stability to depreciate.
 Depression, anxiety are common woes of the mind, that tends to affect our thoughts and actions throughout the day in a very negative manner.
 Fitness can promote better mental and spiritual well-being in the following ways:

 - Improves your overall mood – Exercise helps release endorphins and also will make your body produce chemicals like serotonin, norepinephrine, BDNF and dopamine, which will boost your mood and make you feel happier and good about yourself.
-This will help with relieving day-to-day stress that our minds undergo.
+This will help with relieving the day-to-day stress that our minds undergo.